 What fire safety measures should you take?

-The rules that are applicable to you depend on your situation.
+The rules that apply to you depend on your situation.
 For example:

 - which flammable materials you work with